The Beatles: Beatles for Sale, Help! and Rubber Soul

 While some of Rubber Souls songs were the product of Lennon and McCartney's collaborative songwriting, the album also included distinct compositions from each, though they continued to share official credit.
 "In My Life", of which each later claimed lead authorship, is considered a highlight of the entire Lennon–McCartney catalogue.
 Harrison called Rubber Soul his "favourite album", and Starr referred to it as "the departure record".
 McCartney has said, "We'd had our cute period, and now it was time to expand."
 However, recording engineer Norman Smith later stated that the studio sessions revealed signs of growing conflict within the group – "the clash between John and Paul was becoming obvious", he wrote, and "as far as Paul was concerned, George could do no right".

+In an interview with Dan Rather which aired on AXS TV on 10 May 2024, Starr said that "we didn't get along, we were four guys, we had rows," noting that their relationship was getting more tense even by the time he had children.
+Nevertheless, according to Starr, the band lasted as long as it did due to their music ambitions.